xavierloos/sinatra/README.md

 :ballot_box_with_check: Make the same "POST" request again, this time with the -v flag.

 :ballot_box_with_check: Explain to your partner what was different about the request headers as compared to the first step.

+## Sinatra: Getting Started

+:ballot_box_with_check: Create a project directory with the sinatra gem installed via a Gemfile

+:ballot_box_with_check: Create a file for your application, app.rb.

+:ballot_box_with_check: Require sinatra at the top of the file.

+:ballot_box_with_check: Run the app from the command line: ruby app.rb.

+:ballot_box_with_check: Explain to your partner the significance of what you see in the terminal

+:ballot_box_with_check: Use a browser to visit your application at http://localhost:4567